SUNSET OF FURMANKIND

 He awoke with a start when the compartment’s intercom system emitted a sharp whistle.
 Immediately following was the copilot’s calm voice.
 “Please fasten your seat belt, Mr. Barrett.
 We are now descending and should be at our destination in ten minutes.
 You should also secure any items you may have taken out during the flight.”

 Barrett wiped a hand across his face and then smoothed down his hair.
-It was the color of rusty red nails, but despite how course it appeared, it was actually fine textured.
+It was the color of iron that had oxidized into rust, but despite how course it appeared, it was actually fine textured.
 As a result, his hair was susceptible to static electricity in the air, windy days, or rubbing against the cloth of a seat back, and it was sticking up in all directions.

 Earlier during their refueling stop in Chicago, a bottle of water had been provided for him with his quick-heated supper, so he picked it up from the seat beside him and splashed a little of it in his hands.
 He wiped it over his hair and then realized that he had no comb in which to smooth it out.
 There were pockets in his garments, but he had been given nothing to go in them.
 He worked with his hair as well as he could with his fingers and soon had it looking somewhat presentable, though he had been tempted to pull the knit cap back over it all.